marekborowiec/spruceup/README.md

 `spruceup` produces several types of output:

 1. Report files ending with suffix `-report.txt`, one of which is written for each cutoff specified, which indicated by the prefix (e.g `0.95`, `0.99` and so forth).
-These files contain the distance cutoff value for each OTU and which sequence windows were determined to be outliers and removed.
+These files contain the distance cutoff value for each sample and which sequence windows were determined to be outliers and removed.

 2. Trimmed alignment files ending with suffix `-trimmed.fas/phylip/nexus`, again, one for each cutoff value.
 These are the alignments with outlier windows removed.

-3. Distance distribution `png` plots, one for each OTU and cutoff value.
-These images can be used to examine the distribution of distances for each taxon, its fit to lognormal distribution, and cutoff value placed on each OTU given a cutoff.
+3. Distance distribution `png` plots, one for each sample and cutoff value.
+These images can be used to examine the distribution of distances for each taxon, its fit to lognormal distribution, and cutoff value placed on each sample given a cutoff.

 An example of distances plot is below.
-The header is the name of the OTU.
-The x-axis indicates distance to other OTUs, ranging from `0` to the maximum distance that was found for the OTU.
+The header is the name of the sample.
+The x-axis indicates distance to other samples, ranging from `0` to the maximum distance that was found for the sample.
 The y-axis specifies relative number of windows.
 Blue bars comprise the histogram of distances.
 Orange line is the fitted lognormal distribution (only shown when using the `lognorm` criterion) and the vertical dashed line indicates the cutoff above which any window will be deemed an outlier and removed.

-The first example plot below shows an OTU with relatively smooth distance distribution and few sequence windows with extreme values, none of which are greater than `0.2`.
+The first example plot below shows an sample with relatively smooth distance distribution and few sequence windows with extreme values, none of which are greater than `0.2`.
 You may not be able to see individual window distances as visible histogram bars since the distributions comprise thousands (in this small example) to hundreds of thousands of distances.

 ![example-plot-good](./README_files/example-plot-good.png)

-The following plot shows an OTU with less smooth distribution, overall sequences fewer sequences due to missing data, as indicated by the heigth of the histogram bars, and many outlier windows.
+The following plot shows a sample with less smooth distribution, overall sequences fewer sequences due to missing data, as indicated by the heigth of the histogram bars, and many outlier windows.

 ![example-plot-poor](./README_files/example-plot-poor.png)